Datasheet (WS-99) - Coming Soon

 How to Use:

-Add Bio Blast SC directly into water inlet tank or water tank.
+Add WS-99 directly into water inlet tank or water tank.
 Top up with water to fill level as required.

-Repeat dose of Bio Blast SC into clean tank and refill with water.
-If tank is clean this solution can be left in situ.
+Repeat dose of WS-99 into a clean tank and refill with water.
+If the tank is clean this solution can be left in situ.
 No need to drain appliance.

 For continued protection Re-treat appliance or water tanks every 3 months or sooner in extreme heat conditions.